-Characteristics, classification and identification of woo plants of Oregon, Principal timber trees of the United Sta and many introduced species will also be discussed including disease, insects, animals and fire.
+This course will describe the destructive agents in the forest including disease, insects, animals and fire.
 Emphasis will be placed on the identification of insect and disease organisms and control measures.
 Fire will be discussed as it relates to prevention, presuppression, and suppression.
-Laboratory periods will examine these agents and various control
+Laboratory periods will examine these agents and various control procedures.

-6.410 Forest Products Manufacturing (2 Class, 4 Lab Hrs/Wk)
+6.410 Ferest Products Manufacturing 3 Credits (2 Class, 4 Lab Hrs/Wk)